jonkeeley/openiex/README.md

 I built **openiex** as a personal side-project to explore modeling of ion-exchange chromatography and to have a shareable tool for my own portfolio.
 It’s designed to be:
 - **Lightweight & Accessible**: No bulky licenses or vendor lock-in—ideal for small startups, academic labs, or anyone who wants to prototype without expensive commercial software.
 - **Highly Customizable**: Every buffer, gradient, and species parameter is exposed in plain Python, so you can tailor it to your system or extend it to new applications.

+## Who Should Use This

+- Academic researchers
+- Biotech startups & PD scientists
+- Core labs and CROs

 ## Feedback & Collaboration